ramiel/router.js/README.md

 			});
 ```

 There are three noticeble aspects.
 Your router object and all its functions are chainable.
-So after and addRoute you can chain onther one and so on.
+So after an `add` Route you can chain onther one and so on.
 The matching string is '#/users', so if your fragment match this pattern your callback will be fired.

 Callback is populated with two arguments: